Darcin1/Darcin1/README.md

-- 👋 Hi there, I’m @Darcin
+- 👋 Hi there,this is  @Darcin
 - 👀 I’m interested in software engeneering
-- 🌱 I’m currently enrolled in a Fullstack software engeneering program
+- 🌱 I’m currently enrolled in a Fullstack software engeneering program organised by ALX
 - 💞️ I’m looking to collaborate on upcoming projects
-- 📫 How to reach me: DM
+- 📫 How to reach me: do not hesitate to DM me 😉

 <!---
 Darcin1/Darcin1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.